worxed/INFOMGP-Practical1/README.md

 MatrixXd currV;   //current vertex position
 ```

-`origV` and `currV` are $\left| V \right| \times 3% times 3$ matrices encoding all the vertices of the mesh, row by row.
+`origV` and `currV` are matrices encoding all the vertices of the mesh, row by row.
 You should **never update `origV`**. `currV` should be updated to reflect the result of every time step, and this is what you see on screen.

-Quaternions represent orientations and rotations, where if the neutral (initial) orientation of a vector is $v$, and the orientation quaternion is $q$, then the final orienation is $qvq^{-1}$.
+Quaternions represent orientations and rotations, where if the neutral (initial) orientation of a vector is v, and the orientation quaternion is q, then the final orienation is q v q^{-1}.
 The `QRot` function in the `auxfunctions.h` file implements that (and several other functions for quaternions are available in that file).
 Note the function `Q2RotMatrix` that produces the rotation matrix corresponding to that orientation, which should be used for the transformation of the inertia tensor.

 ### Existing software components

 You do not have to compute the entire algorithmic environment from scratch.
 The things that you are given are:

 1. Collision detection, as explained above.
-1. A function `initStaticProperties` computes the original COM and the inverse inertia tensor for each original MESH files, and is called by the `Mesh` constructor. you do not need the COM it computes; the constructor translates the object (`origV` coordinates) to the origin, so it always has $COM=\left(0,0,0\right)$.
+1. A function `initStaticProperties` computes the original COM and the inverse inertia tensor for each original MESH files, and is called by the `Mesh` constructor. you do not need the COM it computes; the constructor translates the object (`origV` coordinates) to the origin, so it always has COM=(0,0,0).
 The constructor also initializes `currV` as a translation and rotation of `origV` to fit the prescribed values from the scene file.

 The inverse inertia tensor you get from `initStaticProperties` is **not after applying the orientation, not even that in the scene file**.
 That is, what you get is the inverse inertia tensor of ``origV`` around its COM.
 You will have to compute the inverse inertia tensor for a given `currV`, according to the its current orientation, and it is always then around the COM of the moving object.
 See Lecture 3 for how to do that efficiently, and be careful to apply the correct rotation!